 The first the sporty Black Watch Mark I at 17.5 ‘, then the KT 21’ Express and Bow Rider models.
 This was to give our customers an entry into the wonderful world of boating as well as a reasonably priced wake boat.
 Visit our Model pages for a preview.

 Numerous dedicated people have been a part of Black Watch ‘s 30 years of operations.
 Their contribution is recognised and appreciated.
-As part of the 30 year anniversary models we have produced a list of those people known to us who have worked with Black Watch through the good and tough times contributing much effort, sweat and the occasional tears.
+These people known to us and know who they are have worked with Black Watch through the good and tough times contributing much effort, sweat and the occasional tears.